Setting Up Your Portfolio Site

 Squarespace is popular among graphic designers.
 Not only do you have many templates to choose from, you can also customize nearly every aspect of your site using the style editor.

 Carbonmade is dedicated to providing a service that’s lightweight and easy to use.
-If you’re looking for quality rather than quantity, then this online portfolio builder is perfect for you.
+If you are looking for quality rather than quantity, then this online portfolio builder should be perfect for you.

 You Prefer More Control

-First, you need to register your domain.
-There are many domain name registrars available, but you won’t go wrong with NameCheap or GoDaddy.
-NameCheap is slightly cheaper (as of this writing) than GoDaddy if you’re looking at something long-term.
+First, register your domain.
+There are many domain name registrars available, but you can’t go wrong with NameCheap or GoDaddy.
+NameCheap is slightly cheaper (as of this writing) than GoDaddy if you are looking at something long-term.

-Next, you have to select a web hosting service.
-A reliable and affordable plan will suit your purposes well.
+Next, select a web hosting service.
+A reliable and affordable plan will be enough to serve your purposes for now.
 However, with so many services to choose from, it might be hard to make a decision.
-For some suggestions, you might want to take a look at SiteGround, a hosting provider that is rated quite favorably by users.
+As a suggestion, take a look at SiteGround, a hosting provider that is rated quite favorably by users.

 I’m using SiteGround for my web hosting, and have little to no issues so far.
 At 5 USD per month for a Small (Shared) Plan, I definitely recommend it.

 After paying for domain and web hosting, you have to get your portfolio up and running.
 You can go about it in two ways: using a Content Management System or writing your own code.